 Lucio Fontana used to destroy some of his works

-Furthermore, most of the spatial environments and corridors created by the artist back then were always destroyed after the show which means that some of the environments on this year’s show have been reconstructed and assembled for the first time ever since the artist passed away.
+Most of the spatial environments and corridors created by the artist back then were always destroyed after the show, which means that some of the environments on this year’s show have been reconstructed and assembled for the first time since the artist passed away.

 To ensure that all the components were kept the same as the originals for authenticity purposes, the show’s curators sought assistance from the Fondazione Lucio Fontana.

 Because of his groundbreaking artistic efforts, Fontana, born in Rosario, Argentina, to Italian immigrant parents, built a well-respected reputation for himself as the father of spatialism, launched in 1947, which many agree led to the immense growth of contemporary art.

 It is widely accepted by students of art and professionals in the field that Fontana’s most pertinent works came much later in his career, once he had completely figured out the concept of spatialism and started producing his world-famous canvases.